What is Golfers Elbow?

 - Can be acute or slow onset

-- Pain worsens with wrist and finger flexion (bringing the wrist and curling the fingers forward), gripping and general use of hand and wrist
+- Pain worsens with wrist and finger flexion (bringing the wrist and curling the fingers forward), also gripping and general use of hand and wrist

 What to do

-- See your Osteopath to have a proper examination and diagnosis of the pain.
+- See your Osteopath or physio to have a proper examination and diagnosis of the pain.
 There are many causes of pain around the elbow.
 The correct condition and cause must be identified in order to treat it correctly.
 Incorrect diagnosis and doing the wrong stretches for example can cause further irritation

-- Rest from the irritating activity (if you know what it is) and apply ice to the region.
+- Rest from the irritating activity (if you know what it is) and also apply ice to the region.

 - Take further measures to reduce inflammation ice or anti-inflammatory which should only be taken under direction and supervision of a healthcare professional.